 4. Safety squat bar good mornings

 Doing good mornings with a conventional barbell works, but it’s not exactly comfortable!
 Using a padded safety squat bar is much easier on your upper back and neck.
 Also, with your hands in front of you, safety squat bar good mornings put considerably less stress on your shoulders.
+This is a very popular exercise with the powerlifting crowd.

 5. Zercher good mornings